-Wellness trends for 2020 and 2021 have been seriously focused on hemp oil and CBD.
+Wellness trends in recent years have been seriously focused on hemp oil and CBD.
 While both have been around in holistic medicine for centuries, they are seeing a revival due to recent changes in their legal status.
 Now pet owners are starting to recognize the potential benefits of these two wonder oils.

 However, there is still much confusion surrounding what precisely each of these products is, the differences between the two, and how they might affect dogs.
 Here we will provide an overview and compare hemp oil vs CBD oil for dogs to help you to identify which might be the best for your furry friend.